aspose-barcode/Aspose.BarCode-Documentation/phpjava/developer-guide/barcode-recognition/improve-barcode-recognition/special-recognition-settings/_index.md

 {{% alert color="primary" %}}[Read Barcodes Online](https://products.aspose.app/barcode/recognize): You can check the quality of Aspose.BarCode recognition and view the results online.{{% /alert %}}

 ## **Barcode Images with Gaussian Noise**
 Gaussian noise is one of the most common damages that may deteriorate the quality of a source barcode.
-Most of difficulties correspond to the cases when barcode images have the monochrome color scheme or the distortion grain is considerably bigger than the minimal element of a barcode.
+Most difficulties correspond to the cases when barcode images have a monochrome color scheme or the distortion grain is considerably bigger than the minimal element of a barcode.
 To cope with these effects, median filtering mechanisms suitable for both 1D and 2D types can be applied.
-Median filtering mechanisms also affect image quality due to the possible removal of some barcode elements together with noise; however, they still may be helpful in improving readability of key barcode modules.
+Median filtering mechanisms also affect image quality due to the possible removal of some barcode elements together with noise; however, they still may be helpful in improving the readability of key barcode modules.

 {{% alert color="primary" %}}*If you need any clarifications, feel free to reach out to [Aspose Technical Support](/barcode/phpjava/technical-support/): ask your questions at [Aspose.Barcode Forum](https://forum.aspose.com/c/barcode/13) or contact [Aspose Paid Support Helpdesk](https://helpdesk.aspose.com/).*{{% /alert %}}